DanielFF2/IdepenAI/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 How to use pg_agent (example BipedalWalker):

-#Remember you have to install all of the imports via your terminal, a guide is placed under this example
+Remember you have to install all of the imports via your terminal, a guide is placed under this example

     import numpy as np
     import torch
+    import matplotlib.pyplot as plt
+    import gym
+    import os
+    import json
-import matplotlib.pyplot as plt import gym import os import json from pg_agent import PPOAgent
+    from pg_agent import PPOAgent

     if __name__ == "__main__":
         from pg_agent import PPOAgent
         import numpy as np

     #Only use this if you're having troble with compatibility in gym versions
     if not hasattr(np, 'bool8'):